top of page

 For High School and Post-Secondary Students, we challenge you to explore our weather watch portal and develop your own project or program to better understand weather conditions and how to develop strategies to address climate change in your community.
 Check out the portal below for real-time and historical weather data.

-Becoming a WATER Watcher
+WATER Watcher

 Complete our self-guided online training, pick up a SMART Water Monitoring Kit at a local library and head out to do some water and soil testing in the community!